 System prompt:

-- Memory file (if `memory:` is set in frontmatter)
+- Agent-specific memory file (if `memory:` is set)

 Project context: